bharadwaj008/Movie-Recommendation/README.md

-## Categories of Recommendation Systems:
+This movie recommendation system will provide the user with a list of the top 10 movies that are comparable to the one they searched for.
+Our purpose will involve the utilization of an item-based collaborative filtering algorithm.## Categories of Recommendation Systems:

 ### Content-based Filtering: